Skip to main content

 • Willingness to travel

-Let’s look at an example.
-Below are the essential and desirable criteria for a financial controller role at a healthcare service provider:
+Let’s look at the example of the essential and desirable criteria for a financial controller at a healthcare service provider:

 • Candidates must hold a professional accountancy qualification (essential)